mainmatter/mainmatter.com/blog/_posts/2018-06-25-breethe-elixir.md

 Let's clarify this tree a little:

 The `google` directory contains a single file called `geocoding.ex`.
-In that file we have written code which will request data from [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) and allows us to convert between coordinates and addresses.
-This is how we get accurate locations which we then use to query the [OpenAQ API](https://openaq.org/).
+That module uses [Google's geocoding API](https://developers.google.com/maps/documentation/geocoding/intro) to translate location adresses inputed by the user into precise coordinates.
+These coordinates can then be used to query the [OpenAQ API](https://openaq.org/) for the airquality data.

 The `open_aq` directory contains two files:

 - `locations.ex`: contains code to query the [OpenAQ API](https://openaq.org/) for location data
 - `measurements.ex`: contains code to query [OpenAQ API](https://openaq.org/) for measurement data based on location

-We won't go into the specifics of these files here, but feel free to [peruse the code](https://github.com/simplabs/breethe-server/tree/master/apps/breethe/lib/breethe/sources) at your leisure!
+We won't go into their specifics here, but feel free to [peruse the code](https://github.com/simplabs/breethe-server/tree/master/apps/breethe/lib/breethe/sources) at your leisure!

 You'll notice there is another file named `open_aq.ex` in the root of our `sources` folder.
 It contains functions that will orchestrate the querying of the data from the two aforementioned sources based on input: